Electricity sector in Estonia: Transmission and trade

 Estonia's grid is an important hub as it is connected to Finland in the north, Russia in the east, Latvia and Lithuania in the south.
 Electricity is traded on the Nordic power market Nord Pool.
 In 2014–2016, yearly net imports from Finland were equal to 31-67% of consumption.
 Meanwhile, yearly new exports to Latvia were equal to 57-84% of consumption.
-Some years there are also exports to Russia.
+Some years there were also exports to Russia.

 Between Estonia and Finland there are the submarine Estlink cables.

+It was agreed in 2018 that Estonia, Latvia and Lithuania will connect to the European Union's electricity system and desynchronize from the Russian BRELL power system, this was completed by February 2025.